Dawn is a Canadian crafter skilled in textile work, weaving, and toy making, among other arts. She especially enjoys weaving with straw!

-- Side cutters work great for chipping off ends.
+- Side cutters (aka diagonal pliers) work great for chipping off ends.

 - A pair of round-nosed pliers are valuable for kinking the stakes before bending them, particularly when the angle has to be sharp.

-- A bodkin isa pointed metal tool in a wooden handle.
+- A bodkin is a pointed metal tool with a wooden handle.
 It is very helpful, both for making a space between woven work and for pushing a rod in position after the gap has been made.
 But, if necessary, you could use a good strong knitting needle instead of a bodkin.

-Other useful items while working include a measuring tape, protective waterproof cloth to work on and clothes pins work great to hold your work if you get interrupted.
+- Other useful items include a measuring tape, a protective waterproof cloth to work on, and clothespins to hold your work in place if you get interrupted.

-If you decide to go on to more advanced basket weaving, a rapping iron for pushing down the weaving rows would make a welcome addition.
-There are also specially made work boards to hold your baskets at a convenient angle to work on.
+If you decide to go on to more advanced basket weaving, a rapping iron for pushing down the weaving rows will be useful.
+There are also special basket-weaving work forms to hold your baskets at a convenient angle to work on.

-The principles of basket weaving are the same whether you work with willow or cane so that there is very little difference in the two techniques.
+The principles of basket weaving are the same whether you work with willow or cane, so there is very little difference in technique for these two materials.

 Young willow shoots are called osiers and are cut into rods of various colors and sizes to be used for basket making.
-They are prepared in a surprising number of different ways, some are cut when very thin, some allowed to grow thicker; some are stripped of their bark, some dried, some boiled, some steeped in water, some split.
+They are prepared in a surprising number of ways— some are cut when very thin, some allowed to grow thicker, some are stripped of their bark, some dried, some boiled, some steeped in water, some split.
 The result is that there are many weights available, suitable for both light and heavy work.

-There is also an attractive range of natural colors too—from a gleaming white, to a more golden tan to a rich dark brown.
-Of course, though many people prefer to keep the natural country look, there is nothing to stop you from painting your baskets in bright colors.
+There is also an attractive range of natural colors too—from a gleaming white to a golden tan to a rich, dark brown.
+Of course, although many people prefer to keep the natural country look, there is nothing to stop you from painting your baskets in bright colors.

 For example, it would be pointless to try to make a substantial pet basket in a light cane because it would have none of the necessary body and firmness for such a shape.
 You would have to use much heavier material.
-On the other hand a small decorative table basket could be made in a lighter willow or cane without ill effects.
+On the other hand, a small decorative table basket could be made in a lighter willow or cane.

 Stakes & Weavers

-In all basket weaving you work with two basic weights.
-A heavy, thick osier or cane is used for the stakes, which form the skeleton and structure of the basket or container, and a lighter stake is used for weaving.
+In all basket weaving, you work with two basic weights: A heavy, thick osier or cane is used for the stakes which form the skeleton and structure of the basket or container, and a lighter stake is used for weaving.
 These are called "stakes" (the bones of the basket) and "weavers" (the filling).

-Both stakes and weavers should be soaked thoroughly before using to make them easy to manipulate and to prevent them from breaking or cracking badly.
-After soaking for half an hour or so take the rods out of the water and wrap them up in a damp cloth for another short period of time.
+Both stakes and weavers should be soaked thoroughly before use to make them easy to manipulate and prevent them from breaking or cracking when they bend.
+After soaking in water for half an hour or so, take them out and wrap them up in a damp cloth until you are ready to use them.

-Osiers that you intend to use for stakes should be kept straight during this process but weavers can be soaked in coils of about 3 yards long and only straightened out before you use them.
-You will find that, as you work on your basket making, the osiers may dry out too much, so have a damp cloth or sponge and bowl of water handy to remedy this.
+Osiers that you intend to use for stakes should be kept straight during this process, but weavers can be soaked in coils that are 3 yards long and only straightened out just before you use them.
+You will find that as you work on your basket, the osiers may dry out too much, so have a damp cloth or sponge and bowl of water handy to remedy this.

 It will also be necessary at some stages in the work to soak a half-finished piece.
-This would commonly be necessary when you have made a basket base and have inserted extra stakes (known as bye-stakes) into it and are then going to bend them up at right angles to form the skeleton for the basket sides.
+This is necessary when you have made a basket base and have inserted extra stakes (known as bye-stakes) into it and are then going to bend them up at right angles to form the skeleton for the basket sides.

-It is obvious that the bottom of these stakes will have to be very malleable and damp so that they can be kinked with pliers and bent up without breaking.
-Extra dampening may similarly be necessary when you are about to bend down the ends of the stakes to make a final top border to your work.
+Of course, the bottom of these stakes will have to be very malleable and damp so that they can be kinked with pliers and bent up without breaking.
+Extra dampening may be necessary when you are about to bend down the ends of the stakes to make a final top border for your work.

-Really traditional basket weaving is made with willow or cane throughout, including the base.
-There are various ways of starting a base depending firstly on whether the shape is going to be oval, round or squared off.
-Another consideration is whether the item needs to be dense and close for hard wear, or it is intended to be more decorative than sturdy, in which case it can be more open.
+Really traditional basket weaving is done with willow or cane throughout, including the base.
+There are various ways of starting a base depending on whether the shape is going to be oval, round, or square.
+Another consideration is whether the base needs to be dense and close for hard or heavy use or if the basket is more decorative than sturdy, in which case it can be more open.

 The thickness of the rods to be used will also affect whether the design is intricate or simple.
-But in practice almost all versions start with stakes being arranged in some form of cross formation.
+But, in practice, almost all baskets start with stakes being arranged in some form of cross formation.